nuejs/www/docs2/concepts/js-modules.md

 2. **Easier to debug**.
 When there is an error, the browser tells exactly where it is.
 Files are shipped in their named form and there is no need for source maps.

 3. **Closer to standards** ES6 import statement is well supported accross all modern browsers.
-Bundlers are no longer necessary.

 ## Bundled distribution [bundled]
-To bundle a file means to inline any imported dependencies into the file itself.
-This process is recursive so dependencies of dependencies (and so on) will also be inlined.

 While Nue recommends unbundled JavaScript, you can still bundle selected files with `bundle` configuration option.
 For example, the following option will always bundle files with a name `index.ts`, regardless of their directory:

 ``` yaml
 # files named index.ts will be bundled
 bundle: [ index.ts ]
 ```

+To bundle a file means to inline any imported dependencies into the file itself.
+This process is recursive so dependencies of dependencies (and so on) will also be inlined.
 Bundling is benefical for two reasons:

 1. You need to import stuff from the `node_modules`